Home affordability worsens this year

 A report from the OECD released in May rated New Zealand homes as the most overvalued in the developed world - relative to rents and income.

 The OECD said relative to rents, New Zealand house prices were 70 percent too high.

 In January, the tenth annual Demographia survey of nine countries ranked New Zealand as the second most expensive to buy in behind Hong Kong.
 It put Australia as second equal.

 The survey defined an affordable home as one that cost less than three times the median household income.

 It said New Zealand buyers needed five-and-a-half times the median household income.

-Next story in National: Diplomat 'likely to face charges'
+Next story in New Zealand: Diplomat 'likely to face charges'

 Copyright © 2014, Radio New Zealand